This post may contain affiliate links. Please read our disclosure policy.

 • To make the raspberry puree, wash raspberries and then blend on low speed until a smooth puree forms.
 Press through a fine mesh sieve.

-• In the bowl of a stand mixer, combine the gelatin with the raspberry puree and give it a swirl to ensure the gelatin doesn’t clump.
+• In the bowl of a stand mixer, combine the 1/2 ounce unflavored gelatin with 1/2 cup raspberry puree and give it a swirl to ensure the gelatin doesn't clump.
 Let sit.

-• In a small saucepan, combine sugar, corn syrup, salt, and water.
+• In a small saucepan, combine 3/4 cup granulated sugar, 1/2 cup light corn syrup, pinch kosher salt, and 1/4 cup water.
 Heat on medium-high with the lid on for a few minutes to bring it to a boil.
-Then, remove the lid and heat over high heat until a candy thermometer reads exactly 240 degrees F. This can take 4-8 minutes.
+Then, remove the lid and heat over high heat until a candy thermometer reads exactly 240℉.
+This can take 4-8 minutes.
 As soon as it reaches temperature, remove it from the heat.

 • With the whisk attached to the stand mixer, start mixing the gelatin and puree on low speed.
 Slowly pour the hot sugar mixture into the bowl.
 Once all of the hot sugar mixture has been added, turn the speed to high and continue to mix until you get a beautiful pale pink marshmallow mixture that is just warm to the touch, about 13-14 minutes.